Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Justification of the asymptotic regime and the assumptions

-To verify the quasi-static regime where we do the asymptotic analysis and the high contrast relation $\tau = O(\d^{-2})$ we obtain theoretically, we give the values of the physical parameters used in the practical experiment \cite{kuznetsov2016optically,evlyukhin2012demonstration}, where the dielectric resonance and the strong magnetic response are observed.
-For the scattering by a silicon nanoparticle in the free space, we have for the background medium; for the silicon nanoparticle; for in the incident wave.
-Then, we see that when the resonance happens, the wavelength inside the particle is comparable with the particle size, equivalently, $\d/\lad \sim \ep_r^{-1/2}$.
-We also plot in Figure \ref{fig:parasili} the experimentally measured values of the relative electric permittivity, as well as the refractive index, of silicon as a function of the incident wavelength \cite{aspnes1983dielectric}.
-We see that in the visible region, the refractive index $n$ has a very small imaginary part and is nearly the real constant $4$.
+We plot in Figure \ref{fig:parasili} the experimentally measured values of the relative electric permittivity, as well as the refractive index, of silicon as a function of the incident wavelength (the data is from \cite{aspnes1983dielectric}).
+We see that in the visible region, the refractive index $n$ is approximately $4$ with a very small imaginary part.